-A team game that requires communication and teamwork, volleyball develops both positive human interaction and promotes a love for physical activity and fitness.
-The YMCA offers both youth and adult leagues, as well as instructional programs for kids.
+Volleyball is a team game that requires communication and teamwork while developing positive, social interaction and a love for physical activity and fitness.
+The YMCA of San Diego County offers leagues for youth and adults, as well as instructional clinics for kids.